lauralindal/datavis-forscher_innen/README.md

 # Gendered networks amongst German researchers

 ## tl;dr
-A visualization of gendered networks amongst researchers funded by the DFG in order to explore collaboration and inclusion within academia.
+A visualization of gendered networks amongst researchers funded by the DFG in order to explore collaboration and gender equality within academia.

 ## Project description
-As one of the largest German instutition to fund research is [commited to gender equality](https://www.dfg.de/en/service/press/press_releases/2017/press_release_no_24/index.html "Press Release No. 24 | 5 July 2017"), it makes sense to look at one's own data in order to analyze how and where measures need to be taken to own up to these promises.
-We're using the DFG's data to look at networks within research project that are funded by the DFG.
-As [research](https://www.equityinstem.org/networks-metaanalysis/) shows, people tend to build networks with people who are similar to them, which can hinder gender inclusion in fields that have traditionally been shaped by male networks.
-To find out whether this is the case for German academia ans research as well, we are visualizing the networks amongst researchers funded by DFG.
+As one of the largest German instutition to fund research is [commited to gender equality](https://www.dfg.de/en/service/press/press_releases/2017/press_release_no_24/index.html "Press Release No. 24 | 5 July 2017"), it makes sense to look at their own data in order to analyze how and where measures need to be taken to own up to these promises.
+We're using parts of the GEPRIS data to look at networks within research project that are funded by the DFG.
+As [research](https://www.equityinstem.org/networks-metaanalysis/) shows, people tend to form networks with people who are similar to them, which can hinder gender inclusion in fields that have traditionally been shaped by male networks.
+To find out whether this is the case for German academia and research as well, we are visualizing the networks amongst researchers funded by DFG.

 ### Target audience
 The target audience for this project are equal opportunity commissioners at universities and people interested in gender equality.
 It should give you an opportunity to explore different universities' degrees of gender equality to see where there's still work to be done.